 Headlands Beach State Park

 If you’re bunking in a Painesville inn, the Headlands Beach State Park is just 30 minutes east of Cleveland.
-Here, you’ll find the federal break wall if you head east, where you can game for all sorts of bass, salmon, carp, and yellow perch.
+Here, you’ll find the federal break wall if you head east, where you can game for all sorts of bass, salmon, grass carp, and yellow perch.
 Of course, you’ll also come across some record walleye sizes.

 Considered a significant fishing resource in Ohio, the Sandusky River flows 150 miles into Lake Erie and is home to abundant freshwater game fish.